coreos/tectonic-docs/Documentation/admin/upgrade.md

 Then, follow the instructions to [manually trigger a Container Linux update][manually-trigger].

-Be certain to apply CL updates before applying Tectonic updates.
+Be certain to apply Container Linux updates before applying Tectonic updates.

 ## Preserve &amp; Restore etcd